scaamp/FiReX/README.md

 ---

 > 🛡️ Projekt przeznaczony wyłącznie do celów demonstracyjnych.
-> This project is intended for educational and demonstration purposes only.
+> This project is intended for demonstration purposes only.